Justin Yoon

-Justin Yoon (born October 7, 1995) is an American football kicker who is currently a free agent.
+Jaejung Justin Yoon (born October 7, 1995) is an American former professional football placekicker.
 He played college football for the Notre Dame Fighting Irish.

 High school

 Born in Ohio, Yoon, who grew up playing ice hockey while living in Nashville, Tennessee, played both ice hockey and football while attending Milton Academy in Milton, Massachusetts.
 He attended Harding Academy and Montgomery Bell Academy while living in Nashville.
 Despite starting football in eighth grade while at Harding Academy, Yoon was 9–11 on field goals, 38–39 on point after attempts and had 37 touchbacks in 53 kickoff attempts during his junior season at Milton.
 As a result, he was named PrepStar All-East Region for Massachusetts.
 Yoon then missed much of his senior season due to injury, but was still invited to and played in the Under Armour All-America Game where he kicked three field goals of 31, 32 and 47 yards, and hit all five PAT attempts.
 His 47-yard field goal was the longest in the Under Armour All-America Game's history.
 On February 4, 2015, National Signing Day, Yoon signed to play college football at Notre Dame.